hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   └─ Seat2 (GameObject)
 ```

 In the above example, the vehicle has two GameObject components nested under the vehicle's root GameObject to represent the two available seats.
-If you tried to parent the player under Seat1:
+If you tried to parent the Player under Seat1:

 ```
 Sun